glycerine/golua/README.md

 ---------------------

-Lua's coroutines exit and have been tested; ToThread() and NewThread() work, and calls to registerd Go functions can be made from any Lua coroutine.
+Lua's coroutines exit and have been tested; ToThread() and NewThread() work, and calls to registered Go functions can be made from any Lua coroutine.
 Registrations made on any coroutine are shared among all coroutines within that state.
 Registrations are per- lua.State, and